daos-stack/daos/doc/admin/deployment.md

-The location of this configuration file is determined by first checking for the path specified through the -o option of the `daos_server` command line.
-Otherwise, /etc/daos/daos_server.yml is used.
+The location of this configuration file is determined by first checking for the path specified through the -o option of the `daos_server` command line, if unspecified then `/etc/daos/daos_server.yml` is used.

 Refer to the example configuration file ([daos_server.yml](https://github.com/daos-stack/daos/blob/master/utils/config/daos_server.yml)) for latest information and examples.